Marc Anthony Richardson

 Philadelphia, PA

-Marc Anthony Richardson is an artist and novelist from Philadelphia, who specializes in visceral, poetic prose that circles on itself, using language that is, at times, lurid and phantasmagoric.
-Year of the Rat, his debut novel, won an American Book Award and a Ronald Sukenick Innovative Fiction Prize.
-Messiahs, his second novel, was nominated as a fiction finalist for the 2021 Big Other Book Award.
-It takes place in a dystopian America, where one can assume a relative’s capital sentence as an act of holy reform.
-Richardson was also the recipient of a PEN America grant, a Zora Neale Hurston/Richard Wright fellowship, and a Vermont Studio Center residency.
-His work has appeared in Conjunctions, Callaloo, Black Warrior Review, Western Humanities Review, and the anthology, Who Will Speak for America?, from Temple University Press.
-He received his MFA from Mills College, taught at Rutgers University, and currently teaches at the University of Pennsylvania.
-In 2021, he was a recipient of a Creative Capital Award and a Sachs Program Grant for Arts Innovation for his novel-in-progress, The Serpent Will Eat Whatever is in the Belly of the Beast.
-In 2022, he was an Andrew W. Mellon Scholar-in-Residence at Rhodes University in Grahamstown, South Africa, and will be a 2023 Artist-in-Residence at Art Omi in Ghent, NY.
+Marc Anthony Richardson is an artist and novelist from Philadelphia, who specializes in visceral, avant-garde fiction.
+Year of the Rat, his autobiographical novel, won an American Book Award and a Ronald Sukenick Innovative Fiction Prize.
+Messiahs, a speculative novel, was a fiction finalist for the Big Other Book Award.
+The Serpent Will Eat Whatever is in the Belly of the Beast, a novelistic poem, is forthcoming from Dalkey Archive Press.
+Richardson also received grants from PEN America and the Sachs Program, a fellowship from the Hurston/Wright Foundation, and residencies from Art Omi and the Vermont Studio Center.
+His work has appeared in Conjunctions, Callaloo, Black Warrior Review, Western Humanities Review, 580 Split, and the anthology, Who Will Speak for America?
+He received his MFA from Mills College, taught at Rutgers, and currently teaches at the University of Pennsylvania.
+Recently, he was an Andrew W. Mellon Scholar-in-Residence at Rhodes University in South Africa.

 The Serpent Will Eat Whatever is in the Belly of the Beast